-A STATEFUL session Bean's conversational state is defined as its field values plus the transitive closure of the objects reachable from the session Bean's fields.
+A STATEFUL session bean's conversational state is defined as its field values plus the transitive closure of the objects reachable from the session bean's fields.

-The transitive closure of a session Bean instance is defined in terms of the standard Serialization protocol for the Java programming language -the fields that would be stored by serializing the enterprise Bean instance are considered part of the enterprise Bean state.
+The transitive closure of a session bean instance is defined in terms of the standard Java Serialization protocol-the fields that would be stored by serializing the enterprise bean instance are considered part of the enterprise bean state.

-In advanced cases, a session Bean's conversational state may contain open resources.
-Examples of this are: open files, open sockets, and open database cursors.
-It is not possible for a container to retain open resources while a session Bean is passivated.
-A developer of such a session Bean must close and open the resources using the ejbPassivate and ejbActivate notifications.
+In advanced cases, a session bean's conversational state may contain open resources.
+Examples of this are: open files, open sockets and open database cursors.
+It is not possible for a container to retain open resources while a session bean is passivated.
+A developer of such a session bean must close and open the resources using the ejbPassivate and ejbActivate notifications.